Mykines | The Complete Guide

 1. When to visit Mykines

-May is the most risky month to visit Mykines, as the sea is often rocky during this month and travellers sometimes find themselves stuck on the island.
-The sea around the island is usually much calmer in June, July, and August.
+May is the riskiest summer month to visit Mykines, as the sea is often rocky during this month and travellers sometimes find themselves stuck on the island.
+The sea around the island is usually most calm in June, July, and August.

 2. Getting to Mykines

-The best way to get to Mykines is by ferry from the village Sørvágur located only a stone’s throw from the airport on Vágar island.
-The ferry departs from the harbour in Sørvágur located near the local gas station EFFO.
+The best way to get to Mykines is by boat from the village of Sørvágur located only a stone’s throw from the airport on Vágar island.
+Boats to Mykines depart from the Sørvágur marina daily from May to August.

-Whether you take the ferry Jósup or the helicopter, remember to book your ticket beforehand.
+Whether you take a smooth private boat or the slower public ferry, remember to book your ticket beforehand.
 Most travellers head to Mykines in the morning and return to the mainland in the afternoon.

 When you have been in the boat for half an hour or so, you will see the cliffs of Mykines.
-Basalt columns rise here to some 60 metres.
+Basalt columns rise here to some 60 meters.